 The Office’s guiding mission is to support Pacific island developing countries in their efforts to attain the 2030 Agenda for Sustainable Development and implement the Small Island Developing States Accelerated Modalities of Action (S.A.M.O.A.
 Pathway).

-Priority concerns of Pacific countries are brought to the Commission's attention through the Special Bodies on Pacific Island Developing Countries and Least Developed Countries.
+Priority concerns of Pacific countries are brought to the Commission's attention through The Special Body on Least Developed, Landlocked Developing and Pacific Island Developing Countries.
 Issues considered at recent Special Body sessions include employment, sustainable development, urban management and tourism.

 It focuses on the following priority areas, as mandated by the ESCAP Commission: